 MOH stands for Maid or Matron of Honor.
 This woman (maid is unmarried and matron is married) is the one to stand directly by the bride’s side on the wedding day, and is usually a sister or close friend—though your mom or grandma could absolutely be MOH, too.
 The maid of honor is often responsible for planning the bachelorette party, and may also play a role in the bridal shower.
 Come wedding day, she may wear a dress that is slightly different from the other bridesmaids or may carry a distinct bouquet so she stands out from the crowd.

-A mood board is the O.G.
-Pinterest board, a collection of colors, swatches, and images gathered to inspire and guide you as you work on your wedding design.
-You and your planner or florist might work on a mood board to help narrow down and solidify your vision—it’s a great tool to keep your design on track and help you figure out which details and colors work best together.
+A mood board is the original Pinterest board, a collection of colors, swatches, and images gathered to inspire and guide you as you work on the wedding design.
+You and your planner or florist might work on a mood board to help narrow down and solidify your vision—it’s a great tool to keep the design on track and help you figure out which details and colors work best together.

 Like at other parties and receptions, an open bar means you have wine, beer, and a full bar of liquor to offer guests.
 This option is the most expensive way to serve liquor at your wedding, so feel free to get creative if it's not in your budget.
 You'll want to read about everything you need to know about serving booze.